sparkflows/sparkflows-docs/docs/installation/diagnostics/aws-s3.rst

    :alt: aws test connection result
    :width: 60%

-By clicking the ``view connection details`` icon user can view the masked connection credentials for the group
+By clicking the ``view connection details`` icon user can view the masked connection credentials which is configured for the group

 .. figure:: ../../_assets/diagnositcs/Diagnostic_Group_Aws_view_Connection.png
    :alt: aws group level configuration